 Abnormal panting is a side effect of steroid medication in dogs.

-Can Steroids such as Prednisone Shrink Tumors in Dogs?
+Can Steroids Shrink Tumors in Dogs?

 What are the Side Effects of Steroids in Dogs?